 Schools must assess all their hazards and record any significant findings along with what control measures are required.
 The plans should wherever possible take a common sense and proportionate approach with the aim to allow activities to continue rather than preventing them from taking place.
-The federation Health and Safety policy can be found in the policies section on the federation internal network.
+The School H&S policy can be that can be found on the school office system, or from Sarah Duck or David Metcalfe.